Blessed is he who comes in the name of the Lord! We bless you from the house of the Lord. – Psalm 118: 26

 a) Won the battle for us: By His entering into Jerusalem, it was time for Him to break the dependency of men on themselves and their war capabilities.
 He broke every schemes of men to save themselves.
 He entered the battle arena on our behalf against our greatest enemy.
 By entering in the city in this dramatic fashion, a great prophesy was being fulfilled in front their eyes, leading to the further sequence of events.
 Thus Jesus tells to Philip in John 12: 23 And Jesus answered them, “The hour has come for the Son of Man to be glorified.
 24 Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit.

-He knew from this point the count down had began, He was going to confront the greatest enemy which is the sin and death and win the battle on the cross, for us.
-By this He had victory of the power of Sin and death.
+He knew from this point the count down had began, He was going to confront the greatest enemy which is the sin and death and win the battle on the cross, for us, His people.
+By doing so He had victory over the power and dominion of Sin and death.
 Thus along with Paul we can say, were is the power of sin over our lives who are in Christ Jesus? where is the dominion of death?
-As Paul tells us, 1 Cor 15: 55-57,
+1 Cor 15: 55-57,

 55 “O death, where is your victory?

 O death, where is your sting?”

 56 The sting of death is sin, and the power of sin is the law.
 57 But thanks be to God, who gives us the victory through our Lord Jesus Christ.

 The above verse is the song of the saints singing when they will be translated, this is only because of the King who has won the battle for His people.
 He is the Victorious King.